-In December of 1964, four months after the passage of the Civil Rights Act, as violent confrontations ignited throughout the South, documentary producer Andrew Stern and a small production unit from National Educational Television, the predecessor to PBS, went into Brunswick, Georgia to profile a place where civil rights progress was being made without bloodshed.
-The one hour program was remarkable both for its content and point of view and for its pioneering production technology: two large mobile units carrying a control panel and three full-size studio cameras.
+In December of 1964, four months after the passage of the Civil Rights Act, violent confrontations ignited throughout the South.
+I, along with a small production unit from National Educational Television, the predecessor to PBS, went into Brunswick, Georgia to profile a place where civil rights progress was being made without bloodshed.
+The one-hour program was remarkable both for its content and point of view and for its pioneering production technology: two large mobile units carrying a control panel and three full-size studio cameras.
 Numerous awards followed.
 The tape was recently remastered at Duart Lab in New York and has had major screenings at Harvard and Berkeley among other institutions.
-Stern continued making award-winning documentaries, notably "How Much Is Enough?
+I continued making award-winning documentaries, notably "How Much Is Enough?
 Decision Making in the Nuclear Age," which won the Polk Award, and was shown twice by PBS and 6 European Countries.